top of page

 Artistic Research

 My practice is an ecologically sensitive and feminist making and thinking with others.
-Improvisations examine the archival vestiges inherent in the timbre and technique of my instruments.
-I do this with others in small acoustic collaborations in places whose historical sediment and acoustic have agency in our improvisations.
+Improvisations examine the archival vestiges inherent in the timbre and technique of my instruments and the spaces we occupy.
+I do this in small acoustic collaborations in places whose historical sediment and acoustic have agency in our improvisations.

-I have been invited to present my research at, among others, LAV in Madrid, University of the Arts Helsinki, Canterbury Christchurch University, The RMA Music and/as Process Conference, Sound and Image at Greenwich University, The RMA annual conference, and at University for the Creative Arts
+I have been invited to present my research at, among others, LAV in Madrid, University of the Arts Helsinki, Canterbury Christchurch University, The RMA Music and/as Process Conference, Sound and Image at Greenwich University, and many UK universities.

 My work is published by Echo Journal.
 My PhD investigating the influence of instrument, gender and community on the improvising voice was completed in 2024.

-I'm currently involved in research with David Leahy and Stevie Wishart which foregrounds the role of ecologies and our environment in music making.
+I'm currently involved in research with Free Women which investigates physical and political space and place.
+With David Leahy and Stevie Wishart I'm considering the role of ecologies and our environment in music making.